johannesgiorgis/personal-website/content/post/2019-03-19-starting-100-days-of-data-science-challenges.md

 - Using Airflow to schedule ETL processes
 - Building and deploying Machine/Deep Learning Models

-I will do this by building projects, which will continue to reinforce my learnings.
+I will do this by building projects, which will continue to reinforce my learnings and expand my skills.

 # How will I track this?